adedaryorh/adedaryorh/README.md

 👩‍💻 I'm Adedayo, a Software Engineer!
 🔭 I’m previously working at ITEX integrated service FinTech Institution.
 🌍 located in Nigeria, Victoria Island Lagos.
-💻 I am currently building and perfecting my skills with Java [springboot] for Backend development...
+💻 I am currently perfecting my skills with Java [springboot] for Backend development...
-☁ Have been aquatinted and train as a  Cloud Engineer (Azure and AWS)
+☁ Have been aquatinted and train as a  Cloud Engineer (AWS)

 🛵 I'm an enthusiastic bicycle racer and love playing football.